• Skip to primary navigation

 Vodka, on the other hand, is popularly enjoyed as an alcoholic beverage around the world.

-Grain alcohol and vodka have different flavor profiles and tastes.
+Grain alcohol and vodka have different flavors and tastes.

-Grain alcohol has a robust, sweet and grainy flavor.
+Grain alcohol has a strong, sweet and grainy flavor.

 Whereas, vodka is known for its neutral taste.